XP-NETWORK/contract-interfaces/README.md

 There are two ways of transferring NFTs via the XP.NETWORK Bridge.

 1. The first option does not require coding or deploying smart contracts.
 The tokens can be sent from chain A to chain B using the existing infrastructure with minimal effort in a matter of minutes.<br/> However, in this case, the wrapped assets will arrive at the default smart contracts meeting the requirements of the token standards but will have a universal collection name, e.g., "Wrapped NFTs," and will be void of any custom logic, including royalties.
-2. To preserve a collection name or any business logic required for a game, a marketplace, a metaverse, a DeFi app, or a collection with royalties, deployment of custom smart contracts is required on the chain of destination.
+2. To preserve a collection name or any business logic required for a game, a marketplace, a metaverse, a DeFi app, or a collection with royalties, deployment of custom smart contracts is required on the destination chain.

-This brief tutorial will give you an idea of how to write, deploy, set-up and test two contracts mapped by the XP.NETWORK bridge.
+This brief tutorial will show you how to write, deploy, set up, and test two contracts mapped by the XP.NETWORK bridge.

-The contract templates enclosed in the repository are a bare minimum supporting the functionality of mapped bridging.
-Any additional business logic is at discretion of the NFT prject.
+The contract templates enclosed in the repository barely support the functionality of mapped bridging.
+Any additional business logic is at the discretion of the NFT project.

-We recommend that all the smart contract deployd on the mainnets undergo meticulos testing in the testnets of the blockchains followed by security audits by the industry acknowledged auditing companies.
+We recommend that all the smart contracts deployed on the mainnets undergo thorough testing in the testnets of the blockchains, followed by security audits by the industry-acknowledged auditing companies.

+The video below will walk you through the process of implementing the steps described below.

 ## 0. Installing the project